jakubdanielecki/Awesome-SEO-Book-Course-Search-Engine-Optimization/README.md

 ## Introduction to SEO

 ### What is SEO?
+**Search Engine Optimization (SEO)** is the process of optimizing a website to improve its visibility and ranking on search engine results pages (SERPs).
+By using a combination of technical, on-page, and off-page strategies, SEO helps websites attract organic (non-paid) traffic from search engines like Google, Bing, and Yahoo.
+The ultimate goal of SEO is to ensure that a website ranks highly for relevant search queries, driving more visitors and potential customers to the site.
+Whether you're a business owner, marketer, or content creator, understanding SEO is essential for succeeding in the digital world.
 #### Definition and Importance
 #### How Search Engines Work
 ##### Overview of Search Engine Mechanisms